Aiven-Open/klaw/coral/README.md

 ### Checking build: Run Coral inside the Klaw application

 ####  What it does
-Builds the Klaw application locally, including the Coral frontend build in it.
+Builds the Klaw application locally, bundling the Coral frontend with it.

 #### When you want to use this
-You can see how your local state of Coral will look and behave like in the build product.
+You can see how your local state of Coral will look and behave like in the production-ready build.
 This can be useful for manual testing and exploring.

 #### How to